kizza/Table-of-comments/README.md

 ### Folding and unfolding sections

-Current comment section (or all sections) can be folded using commands or keyboard shortcuts Here are some examples of the keybindings you can set in "Preferenes -> Key Bindings - User" from the main menu.
+Current comment section (or all sections) can be folded and unfolded using commands or keyboard shortcuts.
+Here are some examples of the keybindings you can set in "Preferenes -> Key Bindings - User" from the main menu.